hogepodge/symmetrical-memory/README.rst

   working environment.
 I'm working on fixing this and making it a more generally useful system that works by configuration rather than magic variables in code.
 Sorry about that.
-* I've only verified that this works with Ironic deploy agents, rather than Ironic deploy tools.
+* I've only verified that this works with Ironic agent_ipmitool, rather than Ironic pxe_impitool.
 What's the difference?
 To over-simplify, iSCSI.
-I have not yet successfully booted an instance using a tool (which uses iSCSI on the conductor to send images over) vs an agent (which pulls image data and writes it to disk).
-This is a work in progress that will sadly stay in progress for a while, as the agents get the job I need done, done.
+I have not yet successfully booted an instance using the pxe_ipmitool (which uses iSCSI on the conductor to send images over) vs the agent_ipmitool (which pulls image data and writes it to disk).
+  This is a work in progress that will sadly stay in progress for a while, as the agent_ipmitool get the job I need done, done.
 * Security?
 What security?
 If you want this to be the base for a real operations tool, you have some work ahead of you.
 I believe that you can do it.